 The Deans’ Health & Life Sciences Challenge is designed to support students, postdoctoral and clinical fellows develop, test, validate and execute innovative solutions that will improve health delivery and patient lives.
 This opportunity provides a platform to tackle four unique topics by using the resources of the i-lab and taking advantage of the interdisciplinary network available at Harvard, the Boston/Cambridge community and beyond.

 The Challenge is structured to consist of two stages.
 Within the first stage, teams assemble with the support of i-lab programming and submit their initial proposals.
 After evaluation by the Judging Committee, six (6) teams will receive $5,000 each to further develop their proposals and deliver a final presentation.
-The grand prize winner and runners-up will share a prize pool totaling $50,000 to be awarded on Demo Day.
+At Demo Day, the grand prize winner and runners-up will be awarded the Bertarelli Foundation Prizes, totaling $50,000.